 Inform the executive about the engagement of staff in the plan development process.
 Outlining how the Consultation process was completed demonstrates the commitment that this is a company-wide program and that the staff were all given an opportunity to participate in the program’s development.

 A Vision statement should be included in the plan to give the executive the sense that you have considered the big picture of the program and its value to the organization.
-For example, you might have a following Vision statement: [The organization] will have a compliant, effective and efficient Records and Information Management program.
+For example, you might have the following Vision statement: [The organization] will have a compliant, effective, and efficient Information and Records Management program.
 Expand on this statement with bullet points to clarify.
 As a support the following language may be used: The records program will (i) provide a high degree of information usability for staff; (ii) allow information to flow seamlessly within the organization with only necessary protective borders; etc. Related to the vision statement are the program’s guiding principles.
 The principles you can expand on are action words about how the program will operate (e.g.: responsive, accurate, consistent, flexible, innovative, collaborative, and safe).

 Reviewing Program Execution will set out expectations for what services and products you intend to provide and how those are going to be provided.
 Depending on your organizational needs, you may want to offer services such as a Records Management Helpdesk and consultative and support offering), and an Information Access and Protection advisory service.
 Clearly define what the service will include.
-Don’t forget the products – offer the Records Governance Research and Development (this is policy, procedure, guideline and standards development).
+Don’t forget the products – offer the Records Governance Research and Development (this is policy, procedure, guideline, and standards development).

 Once products and services are outlined, define the Implementation phases in which the services and governance products will be implemented (since no one can do it all in one year).
 This might look something like a Baseline Phase (RM applied to record holdings and EDRM software introduced), followed by an Advanced Electronic Integration Phase (developing solutions to implement retention requirements for systems that couldn’t be linked to your EDRMS), and wrap up with the Perimeter Component Completion Phase (address the low impact records issues that couldn’t be completed during the previous phases).
 Also included in the implementation section should be your sub-plan for communication.
 The Communication Plan is a key component of change management and without it, the chances of program success are severely reduced.
 All your various audiences have different needs when it comes to being informed and so your Communication Plan should address what those needs are and how you are going to meet them.